 Issues that may warrant a grievance include, but are not limited to, a denial of a requested accommodation, the inadequacy of an accommodation, the inaccessibility of a program or activity due to disability, or discrimination or harassment based on disability.

-All such complaints should be addressed to the attention of the Office of Diversity and Inclusion, c/o Office of Civil Rights and Title IX, 4415 Fifth Avenue 2nd Floor Webster Hall Pittsburgh, PA 15260, Tel: (412) 648-7860, who has been designated to coordinate the University’s Section 504 and ADA compliance efforts.
+All such complaints should be addressed to the attention of the Office for Equity, Diversity, and Inclusion, c/o Office of Civil Rights and Title IX, 4415 Fifth Avenue 2nd Floor Webster Hall Pittsburgh, PA 15260, Tel: (412) 648-7860, who has been designated to coordinate the University’s Section 504 and ADA compliance efforts.

 The following steps explain the procedure: